 Click on the “hamburger” menu on the far right of the Firefox menu bar, and then click on Options.

-On the left-hand side of the resulting page, click on Privacy and Security, then scroll down until you find Notifications, and click on the Settings button to its right.
+On the left-hand side of the resulting page, click on Privacy and Security, scroll down until you find Notifications, and click on the Settings button to its right.

-In the resulting dialog box, make sure “Block new requests ” is checked, and click on Save.
+In the resulting dialog box, make sure “Block new requests” is checked and click on Save.

 Microsoft Edge